Mark Simpson on the enduring allure of anonymous sex in an age of gay marriage and ‘anti-social networking‘

 I was sixteen when saw my first glory hole.
 Or rather, saw my first filled glory hole.
 It was in Harrogate, North Yorkshire, a public-spirited, snobbish spa town well-served by shiny Victorian lavatories.
 The throbbing, fleshy wall-fitting in my tiled cubicle was quite a sight.
 Glorious, even.
 Truly an impressive, proud piece of polished plumbing.

 But I never really got the hang of it.
-Less Joe Orton more sad Captain in Querelle of Brest I preferred to scrutinise the filthy, imploring messages and somewhat optimistic anatomical drawings on the walls.
-The business of standing around for hours like cheese at four pence pretending to piss was beyond me – I was far too self-conscious already.
-Plus sex in cubicles seemed foolish: there’s no escape route, either from the rozzers or from the other party.
+Less Joe Orton, more sad Captain in Genet’s Querelle of Brest I preferred to scrutinise the filthy, imploring messages and optimistic anatomical drawings on the walls.
+The business of standing around for hours like cheese at fourpence pretending to piss was beyond me – I was far too self-conscious already.
+Plus, sex in cubicles seemed foolish: there’s no escape route, either from the rozzers or from the other party.

 It was only later, after running away to London and joining the out-and-proud gay world of gay bars and clubs and volunteering for London Lesbian and Gay Switchboard that I discovered my true home – an overgrown corner of Hampstead Heath popular at night with gentlemen having trouble sleeping.
 The old skool twilight world of the homosexual is where I really belonged.
 I spent many warm summer evenings there enjoying wordless trysts that were often as romantic as they were anonymous.
 I also spent many long hours wandering around in ever-expanding circles in the freezing fog in February.
 Compulsive sex can be pretty compulsive.

 As that global glory hole called the internet was to make even clearer.
-The arrival of online ‘dating’ sites like Gaydar in the late 90s depopulated gay cruising areas like Hampstead Heath – which had already suffered competition from the host of back rooms, sex clubs and gay saunas that opened in London that decade.
+The arrival of online ‘dating’ sites like Gaydar in the late nineties depopulated gay cruising areas like Hampstead Heath – which had already suffered competition from the host of back rooms, sex clubs and gay saunas that opened in London that decade.
 But now everyone was sat at home logged on with a lob on looking to ‘accom’.
-Today of course it’s all about Grindr, the mobile gay ‘dating’ app that uses GPS technology to allow you to cruise for locally-sourced cock at Tescos, on the bus or while having dinner with your mum.
+Today of course it’s all about Grindr, the mobile gay ‘dating’ app that uses GPS technology to allow you to cruise for locally sourced cock at Tesco’s, on the bus or while having dinner with your mum.

 Which has created something that looks, through a vandalised toilet cubicle partition, like a paradox.
 Now that homosexuality has been completely decriminalised, legal equality and acceptance achieved, same sex marriage is on the way – and most public toilets have been shut or turned into tanning salons – it sometimes seems as if all gay men today are e-cottaging.
 Constantly.